dotnet/ef6/README.md

 ## Forks

-The EF6 code is published under the [Apache License 2.0](https://github.com/dotnet/ef6/blob/main/LICENSE.txt).
+The EF6 code is published under the [MIT](https://github.com/dotnet/ef6/blob/main/LICENSE.txt).
 This means it is permissible to [fork the code](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) and build custom versions of EF6.
 Making changes in a fork is one way to work around any issues or add new features without impacting the stability of the main branch and releases.
 Indeed, there are commercial third-party forks of EF6 available for a fee that add new features to EF6.
 (Microsoft does not endorse or provide support for any forked versions of EF6.)

 Note that a fork is not needed to use EF6 on .NET Core and modern .NET platforms; the existing EF6 packages already support this.